phaetto/selenium-reinforcement-learning/readme.md

 ## Reinforcement Learning

-The algorith used for training is Q-Learning.
+The algorithm used for training is Q-Learning.
 It creates a discreet Q Matrix using a
     set of predefined actions and rules to achieve a goal as fast as possible.

 You can learn more about the actual algorithm at